myphaiedes/myphaiedes/README.md

-whatever go my artslop. don't steal this from me there's nothing i can do about it if you did but i'd be sad.
+whatever go my artslop. don't steal this from me there's nothing i can do about it if you did but i'd be sad. ok.

 ![](https://files.catbox.moe/68iyrj.png)